dspinellis/unix-history-make/README.md

 The files appear to be added in the repository in chronological order according to their modification time, and large parts of the source code have been attributed to their actual authors.
 Commands like `git blame` and (sometimes) `git log` produce the expected results.

-The repository contains a number of two-way merges:
+The repository contains a number of two-way merges.

 * 3 BSD is merged from Unix/32V and Research Edition 6
 * Various BSD releases are merged from the development branch and a time point of BSD-SCCS